Food Safety Modernization Act Guide: FSMA Meaning, Regulations, Compliance and More

 Regarding having what you need, many businesses choose to digitize their food safety system.
 Leveraging the right food safety software will help your team:

-Regardless of what food traceability software you choose, make sure it's able to support the specifics outlined earlier in FSMA Section 204's key features: critical tracking events and key data elements, traceability lot codes, traceability plan, as well as the additional requirements.
+Regardless of what food traceability software you choose, make sure it's able to support the specifics outlined earlier in FSMA Section 204's key features: critical tracking events and key data elements, traceability lot codes, traceability plan, as well as additional requirements.

 In addition to the most critical and primary features of a food safety management platform, our smart software features a Traceability System with the following benefits:

-With our Traceability System, you can create traceability logs with just three clicks.
+You can create traceability logs with just three clicks.
 Enter all product information, including:

 All essential information needed to track the movement of your ingredients and products and for recalls is conveniently presented in one custom food traceability software.